brc20pm/documentation/docs/Introducing.md

 ## What can it do?

-Implement anything you want, just like Ethereum’s **Smart Scripts**
+Implement anything you want, just like Ethereum’s **Smart Contract**

 The difference is programming with **JavaScript**